ibm-cloud-docs/Cloudant/offerings/at-events.md

 As a security officer, auditor, or manager, you can use the Activity Tracker service to track how users and applications interact with the {{site.data.keyword.cloudantfull}} service in {{site.data.keyword.cloud}}.
 {: shortdesc}

 {{site.data.keyword.at_full}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
-In addition, you can be alerted about actions as they happen.
+You can also be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 For more information, see the [Getting started tutorial for {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started){: new_window}{: external}.

 ## List of events
 {: #at_actions}